TechLabs-Berlin/wt23-wastewise/README.md

 3. If you want to see an interpretation, click "Interpret" and wait a few seconds.
 This will show you which parts of the image were most important for the model to classify the image.
 4. To repeat, hit "Clear" and take a new photo.

+Disclaimer: At the time this is written, the model can classify 20 classes with an accuracy of about 90%.
+Due to data mismatch (trained on downloaded stock photos, queried on your realistic user images), it will still make lots of mistakes and is likely to misclassify many images.
+In the future, provided we are able to get more and better data, this might be improved.

 ### Fully Assembled App